4PointSolutions/FluentFormsAPI/rest-services/CONTRIBUTING.md

 changes to the associated unit test class.
 The only exception to this is when a change to a class is internal only and has no externally visible changes to that classes API (i.e. it is only a refactoring).

 The build should run all unit tests.
 Unit tests should not require a running AEM instance, thus performing a build should not require a running AEM instance.

+### Integration Tests

+There is a specific integration test project (rest-services.it.tests).
+Both the client and server side code bases have existing integration tests.
+Any new code contributed is expected to also have associated integration tests in order to demonstrate that the code works when run an an actual AEM instance.

+Whenever possible, please try and make the integration tests self-contained and independent of the AEM instance (with the only pre-condition being that the fluentforms and rest-services bundles are installed on the AEM instance).
+In some cases this is not possible (for instance, Adaptive Forms require that the form reside on the AEM instance).
+In most cases, however, you should be able to send all the required data to the server as part of a single, self-contained, transaction.

 ### Code Coverage